Interfaces¶

 - Contains PII: Whether the interface handles personal data

-- Env Coverage: Number of environments with bindings
+- Env coverage: Number of environments with at least one binding

 - Bindings: Total number of environment bindings